 Staffing Needs: Rental or loan of equipment, minimal maintenance

 Suitable for anyone from older children to seniors, it requires quick reactions and strategy, but less strenuous activity than traditional racquet sports such as racquetball or tennis.
 It’s played on a court 44 feet long by 20 feet wide, which means four pickleball courts fit on one tennis court.
-Nets are 34 inches high — eight inches lower than a tennis net.
+Pickleball nets are 36″ x 21’9″ and are secured to 34″ high at center court with a net center strap.
+Being just two inches lower than tennis nets in the middle, many facilities choose to utilize their tennis nets for pickleball play by simply adding pickleball playing lines to the existing tennis court.
+This allows each court to be utilized for pickleball and tennis with minimum expense.
 The paddles are roughly the size of a racquetball racquet, but solid, like a thicker, heavier table tennis paddle without the rubber.
 The ball is essentially a whiffle ball, with circular holes distributed evenly across its surface.

 “It’s really a lot like table tennis,” Gardner says.
 “Because it’s an underhanded serve, it’s less intimidating, and a more recreational game.
 It’s also great because you can accommodate 16 people in a space where you previously had just four.”